casey/just/README.md

 3. The part after the last slash is treated as a normal argument, or ignored if it is empty.

-This may seem a little strange, but it’s useful if you wish to run a command in a justfile that is in a subdirectory.
+This may seem a little strange, but it's useful if you wish to run a command in a justfile that is in a subdirectory.

 For example, if you are in a directory which contains a subdirectory named `foo`, which contains a justfile with the recipe `build`, which is also the default recipe, the following are all equivalent: